laijuraju/roundUp/README.md

 future adventures.

 # To Build & Run
-mvn clean build will run all generate an executable JAR.
-Before that you need to set up the application.property with the appropriate Bearer token.
+"mvn clean" will run & generate an executable JAR.
+Before that you need to set up the "**application.property**" with the appropriate **Bearer** token.

 # Development
 I attempted to construct the resource following the current Starling API standards, which I discovered in your Swagger documentation at Starling API Docs.
 The round-up function will invoke by calling the rest API.